imjoy-team/ImJoy/README.md

 For Python Plugins, currently supported functions are:
 `api.utils.kill` for kill a `subprocess` in python.

+`api.utils.ndarray` for wrapping ndarray according to ImJoy ndarray format.

+`api.utils.generateFileUrl` for generating an url for accesing a local file.
+For example: `api.utils.generateFileUrl('~/data/output.png')`, it will return something like `http://localhost:8080/file/1ba89354-ae98-457c-a53b-39a4bdd14941`.

 ### `api.setConfig(...)`
 Each plugin can store its configurations with `api.setConfig`.
 For example store a simple number `api.setConfig('sigma', 928)`, you can also store an object `api.setConfig('sigma', {"a": 99, "b": "1234x3"})`.